STAT540-UBC-2023/analysis-assignment-cindyzhangxy/analysis_assignment.md

 D. Which sample stands out as different, in terms of the distribution of expression values, compared to the rest?
 (1 pt)

-The distribution of **SRR1346028** stands out in that it has a mean expression lower than other samples and more data found below -2.4 and less above 10 $log_2$(CPM+1)compared to other samples.
+The distribution of **SRR1346028** stands out as different from other distributions in that it has a relatively lower density around the range 2 to 8 log2(CPM+1) and higher density around -5 to 0 log2(CPM+1) compared to other samples.

 ### Question 5: Single gene graphing (3 POINTS)